benjaminsnorris/bennorris.org/_drafts/need-for-journaling.md

 ## Lesson

-One of the comments I made to my wife after realizing what I’ve been missing is that I am so tired of living at 0 or 100.
+I commented to my wife that I am so tired of living at 0 or 100.
 It is exhausting to do everything either completely or not at all.
 My natural instinct is either to be journaling obsessively every day, or not doing it for days or weeks.

 There is a part of me that would like to be more measured.
 I would like to be able to do some things in my life partway.